Dinosaurs: Giants of Patagonia: Story

-Rodolfo Coria also intervenes to answer a number of questions about the two species, such as whether the giganotosaurins hunted in packs.
+Rodolfo Coria also intervenes to answer a number of questions about the two species, such as whether the giganotosaurids hunted in packs.
 The narrator explains that they derived this conclusion from research around the site where the Giganotosaurus was discovered, where several Mapusaurus were also found.
-The viewers are then witness to one of these hunting parties, as we go back to 90 million years B.C. to see Long Tooth fully-grown.
-She now lives in a pack and is stalking the Argentinosaurus herd.
-The victim chosen is Strong One and he gets wounded, but stands back and stops the pack from hunting.
-One of them is killed in the process and, displaying the cruelty of life, is eaten by Long Tooth and the others.
-A Unenlagia briefly interrupts, but is scared off by the giganotosaurs.
+The viewers then get to witness one of these hunting parties, as we go back to 90 million years B.C. to see Long Tooth now fully-grown.
+She now lives in a pack, who are currently stalking the Argentinosaurus herd.
+The chosen victim is Strong One and he gets slightly wounded, but stands firm and stops the pack from hunting.
+One of them is killed by his tail in the process and, displaying the cruelty of life, is eaten by Long Tooth and the others.
+Sharp Feathers, who has survived the fall earlier, briefly interrupts, but is scared off by the gigantosaurs.